gdolly/gdolly.github.io/_posts/2021-07-22-about-vegansim.markdown

 It wrenches my heart when I see goats tied on a Bakra-Eid, and I feel helpless and sad when I look into their eyes — aren’t they as much of a life as you and I are.
 And this is not just Islam.
 Hindus too, we are such hypocrites, we say, *“Gaay hamari mata hai” (cows are our mothers)* and then get the same cow raped over and over again to get her milk.
 Only a murderous psychotic moron would do something like this to her mother.
 I’m sure other religions too, Christians, Jews — none of us are behind in being cruel and inhuman.
 Even the word inhuman is a wrong word for compassion — given what we have been doing throughout our history.
 Watch this [video](https://www.youtube.com/watch?v=kbS1VJyonuA) to see what I mean.

 We use millions of rats, monkeys, squirrels for our scientific experiments.
 Grow farms of cows, chickens, pigs and all sorts of animals for people to consume.
 Fishing and getting other seafood like prawns, squids, etc — we don’t even realise when we are talking about lives when we talk about meat or seafood.
-Sometimes I wish there were no butchers so that people who want to eat should cut the animals themselves and then let’s see how many of us still want to eat it.
+Sometimes I wish there were no butchers so that we should have to cut the animals ourselves in order to eat them and then let’s see how many of us still want to eat it.

 People say it’s a food pyramid, lions have to eat deers.
 That’s how life works.
 Sure, it does work like that.
 But what we humans do is systematic torture of the animals.
 Their whole lives revolve around getting born for us, being dumped in small cages where they can hardly move, and if they are lucky -finally getting killed.

 Only for a year we have been asked to be indoors to control the Covid-19 outbreak, we feel caged, and helpless.
 People are getting depressed, committing suicides, and a ton of psychological issues.
 And by the way, we are still a lot free to move where we want.

-Now for a moment imagine your life being treated like that cow you drink milk from, or that chicken you ate that day.
+Now for a moment imagine your life to be treated like that cow you drink milk from, or that chicken you ate that day.
 And tell me if you were to be one of those animals, would you justify someone’s reasons for your life and suffering that way.

 <br/>